tomk11/2048-AI/README.md

 # 2048-AI
-A implementation of the minimax algorithm to play 2048

-This project was inspired by the hugely popular mobile game 2048.
-It allows you to play the 2048 game or watch an implementation of the minimax algorithm decide the best moves.
+This project was is an implementation of the hugely popular mobile game 2048.

-In play mode you can control the came using WASD.
+It has a play mode where the user can play the game using WASD controls.

-In AI mode any key triggers the computer to take a move.
+It has an AI mode where any key triggers the inbuilt AI to take a move.
+The AI uses an implentation of the minimax algorithm from game theory.